Questions About Functional Limits in a Disability Claim

 When you apply for Social Security Disability benefits, one of the main things evaluators will look at is your functional limitations.
 These are the limitations you experience to perform physical or independent activities due to a disability.

 Before you begin the Social Security Administration’s (SSA) application process, preparing answers for questions about your disability may help you get the benefits you need.
-Lynch Law Firm’s knowledgeable New Jersey Social Security disability lawyer can help you understand what you need to know before you file a claim with the SSA.
+Lynch Law Firm, PC’s knowledgeable New Jersey Social Security disability lawyer can help you understand what you need to know before you file a claim with the SSA.

 Below, we have provided several questions that you may be asked by the SSA about your functional limitations.
 If you or someone you love has been denied Social Security Disability benefits, contact us to schedule a free, no obligation consultation.